RonenTGreat/100-days-of-code/log.md

 Day 91: January 24 2021

 **Today's Progress**: Focused a little on database with MongoDB, weird but after seeing SQL.
 I kinds like SQL more, though MongoDB is indeed flexible.

+Day 92: January 25 2021

+**Today's Progress**: Downloaded MySQL, learnt to create a database.
+The setup really too a lot of time.

+Day 93: January 26 2021

+**Today's Progress**: Learnt by ORDER and joining multiple tables and joining different databases.